No More Noxious Odors From Your Chickens

 During the fall and winter season, I collect my neighbors’ neat piles of leaves off of their tree lawns with my wheel barrow and a bedding fork.
 Some residents even bag the leaves for me.
 In return, I bring them a carton of eggs.
 Make sure to not dump these into your coop and run directly.
 Always check the contents in your storage area for contamination.
 Fall-Leaves on the curb are usually pretty clean, but sometimes you will grab a bag that contains all the blow-off from your neighbor’s driveway, including paint chips and other garbage.
 Establishing this little measure of quality control will ensure a great composting input.
 I go by the premise: “You can’t have too many leaves.”
 I stacked dry leaves four feet high in my chicken run and before winter set in, it had already settled by a couple feet.
 Rain and your chickens will compact them.

-You will divide your coop set-up into four zones:
+Divide your coop set-up into four zones:

 Most chicken keepers will agree, that staying dry is very important for your chickens.
 Especially during the winter.
 Keeping your coop dry makes a difference and almost every chicken expert recommends it on their “how to winterize your chickens”-list.